Building Your First Image: A Complete Workflow

 Run the test:

-If the app doesn't bind to port 8080 or the/ping endpoint fails, the build is considered "failed".
+/ping endpoint fails, the build is considered "failed".

 7. GitHub Integration: dbuild + github